Current Gallery: Sci-Fi & Fantasy / sci-fifantasy

 3 1685 80

-• Natalie Portman as Queen Padme Amidala wearing a purple "Return to Naboo" gown in the 1999 film "Star Wars: The Phantom Menace."
+• Natalie Portman as Queen Padmé Amidala wearing a velvet purple gown with a purple and gold headdress in the 1999 film "Star Wars: The Phantom Menace."

 • Twentieth Century Studios